 After the loss of Sirius, Harry goes to Nick to information about death.
 Nick explains to Harry that only witches and wizards can become ghosts.
 He also says few people choose to leave an imprint of themselves on earth, but he was afraid of death (OP38).

-Listening and supporting Gryffindor students
+Listening to and supporting Gryffindor students

 The characters she created the very first day were Harry, Ron, Nearly Headless Nick, Hagrid and Peeves, then she developed Hogwarts.
 Conversations with JK Rowling, p.37-8